 Nikolas listened intently as Alexis told him this dark tale.

-"Your mother dropped her spoon, and I heard her cry out ‘what?’, as if she had heard incorrectly.
+what?’, as if she had heard incorrectly.
 Then, Stavros looked at her rather cooly and confirmed what Helena had said.
 I remember the color completely drained from Laura’s face, and my heart broke for her in that moment.
 She looked back and forth between Helena, and Stavros and said that she didn’t believe it.
 She knew they were toying with her."

 "Was it true?"
 Nikolas asked.
 "Or had he and my grandmother made it up?"